-Baked Spinach Artichoke Dip is a favorite dip at parties and potlucks and requires just a few minutes to prepare and baked to bubbly goodness.
+Baked Artichoke & Spinach Dip is a favorite dip at parties and potlucks and requires just a few minutes to prepare and is baked to bubbly goodness.
 What’s not to love here, a creamy dip loaded with spinach, garlic, and flavorful marinated artichokes.
-Perfect with warm bread, crackers, or crispy tortilla chips.
+Perfect served with warm crusty bread, crackers, or crispy tortilla chips.

 Can I use fresh spinach instead of frozen or canned?

-I don’t recommend using fresh, but yes, if you prefer to make the spinach artichoke dip with fresh spinach you need to cook and chop it first.
-Make sure the spinach is drained well.
+Yes, however, frozen spinach is my second choice over canned spinach.
+Also, if you prefer to make the artichoke spinach dip with fresh spinach you will need to cook and chop it first.

-Easy Steps to Make a Baked Spinach Artichoke Dip
+How to Make Baked Artichoke and Spinach Dip

 - Mix cream cheese and sour cream until smooth and fluffy.